-It is very important to adopt good bathing and grooming practices for your new Pitsky.
+It is very important to adopt good bathing and grooming practices for your new Pitsky puppy or dog.
 Most Pitbull Husky mixes have relatively low-maintenance coats, but those who take after their Husky parent and have long hair will require weekly brushing.
 In fact, it is a good idea to brush all dogs regularly, as this will help reduce the amount of hair they shed in your home.

 Try to bathe your Pitsky on a regular basis, so that he won’t develop offensive odors.
 Regular baths will also help reduce the amount of hair your new pet sheds.
 Just be careful not to bathe your new pet too frequently, as this can actually lead to coat and skin problems.
 Typically, a once-per-month schedule is appropriate, but a consultation with your vet will let you know a precise grooming schedule.

 No matter which parent your Pit-Bull-Siberian-Husky mix favors, you must use a high-quality flea treatment on your pet.
 Fleas will make your dog miserable and they can even cause your pet to develop allergies.
 Fleas can even transmit parasites to your dog, so you want to do everything possible to help keep your dog flea-free.